How to mount an ISO file in VirtualBox on Windows 11, 10

 6. Click the Open button.

-After you complete the steps, the ISO file will mount to a virtual drive.
+After completing the steps, the ISO file will be mounted to a virtual drive.

 If you want to unmount the ISO file on Windows 11 (or 10), open “File Explorer,” right-click the disk drive in “This PC,” and select the “Eject” option.